 If you want to check the DNS settings for your domain name, intoDNS is a great resource we often use ourselves.
-DNSValidation, squish.net DNS checker, and ZoneMaster are similar.
+ZoneMaster and the squish.net DNS checker are similar.
 What’s My DNS? can query multiple DNS servers around the world.

+If your site uses an SSL certificate, SSLShopper offers an SSL certificate check.
 Qualys SSL Labs offers a more detailed technical SSL test.
-(It’s normal not to get a perfect 100 on this test, but it should be at least an “A-”.
-You can improve your rating by disabling SSLv3.)
-High-Tech Bridge has a similar test, and SSL-Tools can be used to verify that a site isn’t vulnerable to certain SSL security problems.
+(It’s normal not to get a perfect 100 on this test, but it should be at least an “A-”.)
+ImmuniWeb has a similar test, and SSL-Tools can be used to verify that a site isn’t vulnerable to certain SSL security problems.